Dre Campbell Farm

 Identification

-Damping off is a common disease that attacks young seedlings, usually right after germination.
+Damping off disease can spread very quickly when conditions are cool and wet.
+It is a common disease that attacks young seedlings, usually right after germination.

 The stems may become thin and water-soaked near the soil line.
 The leaves might also look pale or wilted before the plant falls over completely.